 Seeking eternal life versus reality

-People have done a lot of wild and wacky things in their search for eternal youth, but thankfully, science has come a long way since then, and we know a lot more about how aging works than some of these ill-fated experimenters did.
+People have done a lot of wild and wacky things in their search for eternal youth, but thankfully, science has come a long way since then, and we know a lot more about what causes us to age than some of these ill-fated experimenters did.

 However, before we take a look at some of the exciting, real-world therapies in development that might change how we age, we should probably clear up a common misconception.